Tree Math: Solar Panels vs. Trees, What’s the Carbon Trade-off?

 This article by Mark Durrenberger of New England Clean Energy appeared originally on his blog The Energy Miser, and is re-posted here with permission.

 We recommend that you install high or remove trees or branches to improve solar production before taking down trees.
-But on a net carbon basis solar is greater than tree's in mitigating carbon.
+But on a net carbon basis solar is greater than tree's in mitigating carbon in most places.

 Trees or, more specifically, shade from those trees, reduces the productivity of your solar array.
 However, as you no doubt know, when you cut down trees, you eliminate a valuable carbon dioxide (CO2) capturing structure as well as a whole host of other benefits from cleaner water, wildlife habitat and moisture retention.
 Is putting up a solar array worth the tradeoff of destroying the carbon absorbing trees?